ADirin/OTP1_LectureMaterial/Week 4 /Home Assignment /Laskin.md

 ## Objective:
 The objective of this assignment is to familiarize yourself with Eclipse's JUnit 5 testing environment and determine test coverage.
+## "NOTE":
+- You can implement this assignment in IntelliJ even though the assignment description mentions Eclipse.

 ## Steps:
 1. **Create Maven Project:**